tristanbettany/WaysOfWorking/README.md

 # Ways Of Working

-These ideas exists to detail the most ideal ways of working in a small non-agile web development team and may or may not align to your ideas.
-Some ideas have the potential to be based soley on personal opinion so if you think that is the case please choose to ignore it.
+This is a collection of ideas and advice which exists to detail the most ideal and realistic ways of working in a small web development team and may or may not align to your ideas.
+The information should be relevant irrespective of your chose workflow (agile/waterfall, etc).

+The purpose of this is purley because following publicly produced standards are a great idea on paper but in practise they either dont work in their entirity or they dont cover anything other than code syntax.

+Some ideas here have the potential to be based soley on personal opinion so if you think that is the case please choose to ignore it.
 Take from these ideas what you believe would work for you or your organisation.

+Although some of the rules below may be also fully or partially covered by standards in PHP-FIG, it is important to re-iterate and explain some things as the importance of some of these rules can often be overlooked, and the rule ignored.

 >NOTE: This document assumes that somebody is looking to impliment ways of working and processes into their development team or project and do not already have one in place.

-Although some of the rules below may be also fully or partially covered by standards in PHP-FIG, it is important to re-iterate and explain some things as the importance of some of these rules can often be overlooked, and the rule ignored.

 ## Coding Standards